ejmabunda/alx-higher_level_programming/0x06-python-classes/README.md

 *NB: you have to call `Parent.__init__(self, ...)` in the child class/classes. to initialize the `Parent` attributes in the `Child`

 ### You can inherit multiple classes
-...By providing a tuple of class Names in the Subclass definition
+...By providing a tuple of class Names in the Subclass definition:
+`class Child(Parent1, Parent2, Parent3):`